startae/middleman-startae/README.md

 Middleman supports project templates.
 To use ```Middleman Startaê``` as a template, just follow these steps:

-First install the middleman gem, se you can use the middleman command:
+First install the middleman gem, so you can use the middleman command:

 ```
 gem install middleman